The Information Complexity of Learning Tasks, their Structure and their Distance: Introduction

 \section{Introduction}

 The widespread use of Deep Learning is due in part to its flexibility: One can {\em pre-train} a deep neural network for a task, say finding cats and dogs in images, and then {\em fine-tune} it for another, say detecting tumors in a mammogram, or controlling a self-driving vehicle.
 Sometimes it works.
-So far, however, it has not been possible to predict whether such a {\em transfer learning} practice will work, and how well.
+So far, however, it has not been possible to {\em predict} whether such a ``transfer learning'' practice will work, and how well.
 Even the most fundamental questions are still unanswered: How far are two tasks?
-In what space do tasks live?
-What is the complexity of a learning task?
+In what space do learning tasks live?
+What is the complexity of a task?
 How difficult it is to transfer from one task to another?
 In this paper, we lay the foundations for answering these questions.
+The contributions of this paper can be summarized as follows: